Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

    Qualified authority

       A governmental body that has the authority to act in a relevant jurisdiction.
 For example, a local police force, a local court or an investigatory division of a local authority that regulates financial conduct may have authority to act in their relevant jurisdictions.
-These authorities are qualified to begin the process of revoking the anonymity of a user when they proceed through established legal channels and make a formal request.
+These authorities are qualified to begin the process of disclosing the identity of a user when they proceed through established legal channels and make a formal request.
 The outcome of such a request is likely to be that a qualified authority obtains an official order, which may be in the form of a warrant, court order, or similar instrument.
-Only after a qualified authority validly serves an official order upon the relevant :term:`anonymity revokers<anonymity revoker>` and :term:`identity provider`, can the real-world identity of a user be revealed and only to the extent set out in the order.
+Only after a qualified authority validly serves an official order upon the relevant :term:`identity disclosure authorities<identity disclosure authority>` and :term:`identity provider`, can the real-world identity of a user be revealed and only to the extent set out in the order.

    Quorum certificate